mens-et-manus/unity-examples/README.md

 # unity-examples
-Unity examples
+Setup Unity with Git Version Control

-## Setup Unity with Git Version Control
+## Summary
 Once we have setup git and lfs we should place all large files in the Assets/LargeFiles subdirectory.
 That way they will all be automatically added to git-lfs.

 If you are using `Git Desktop`, and you have cloned this repository, then there is no additional setup you need to do.
 Although you could do the optional `SmartMerge` setup if you are actually doing a lot of collaboration.

 If you are setting up command-line support, or setting up a new repository from scratch, or setting up a new Unity Project, follow the appropriate instructions below:

 ### Setup: Once per Computer
 This is for command-line support only.
 If you are using Github Desktop git-lfs is already installed.
 Instructions below assume OS-X and brew, for other OS see [git-lfs](https://git-lfs.github.com/)